pitchmuc/aepp/docs/dataaccess.md

 from aepp import dataaccess
 ```

-The catalog module provides a class that you can use for generating and retrieving the different catalog objects.\
+The dataaccess module provides a class that you can use for generating and retrieving the different catalog objects.\

 The following documentation will provide you with more information on its capabilities.

 ## The DataAccess class

-The Catalog class is the default API connector that you would encounter for any other submodules on this python module.\
+The Data Access class is the default API connector that you would encounter for any other submodules on this python module.\
 This class can be instanciated by calling the `DataAcess()` from the `dataaccess` module.

 Following the previous method described above, you can realize this: